-We have Ipads available for resident use to con-

-and other forms of social media.
-The Ipads are also available to read newspapers and periodicals and play scrabble, other word games, solitaire and other card games, do art work, watch movies.
-Residents can use the Ipads in tact family on face small groups or within their book, Skype, Zoom own room.
+We have Ipads available for resifamily on face book, Skype, Zoom and other forms of social media.
+The Ipads are also available to read newspapers and periodicals and play scrabble, other word games, solitaire and other card games, do art work , watch movies according to their various interests. dent use to contact Residents can use the Ipads in small groups or within their own room.
 It has been amazing how many residents are now tech savvy.
 You can use them to send and receive emails from family including photos.

-If you would like to try the IPads please talk to Lifestyle staff who will assist be-
+If you would like to try the IPads please talk to Lifestyle staff who will assist you to become familiar with using these.